-- Certain medical and dental benefits set forth in his employment agreement for a period of 12 months; - 2.0 times his annual base salary in effect at the effective date of the Change of Control, or if greater, 2.0 times his annual base salary in effect as of his termination of employment, payable in a lump sum within 60 days following termination; - The Pro-Rated Performance Bonus for the fiscal year in which termination occurs, payable at the same time as the Annual Adjusted EBITDA Performance Bonus for such fiscal year would otherwise have been paid: - 2.0 times the D. Siegel Target Bonus, using the greater of Mr. Siegel's base salary in effect at the time of termination and base salary in effect at the time of the Change of Control, payable in a lump sum within 60 days following termination; and - All of Mr. Siegel's then-outstanding stock options will vest and become immediately exercisable and all restrictions on his shares of restricted stock granted will immediately terminate, subject to the terms of the LTIP.
+- Certain medical and dental benefits set forth in his employment agreement for a period of 12 months; - 2.0 times his annual base salary in effect at the effective date of the Change of Control, or if greater, 2.0 times his annual base salary in effect as of his termination of employment, payable in a lump sum within 60 days following termination; - The Pro-Rated Performance Bonus for the fiscal year in which termination occurs, payable at the same time as the Annual Adjusted EBITDA Performance Bonus for such fiscal year would otherwise have been paid; - 2.0 times the D. Siegel Target Bonus, using the greater of Mr. Siegel's base salary in effect at the time of termination and base salary in effect at the time of the Change of Control, payable in a lump sum within 60 days following termination; and - All of Mr. Siegel's then-outstanding stock options will vest and become immediately exercisable and all restrictions on his shares of restricted stock granted will immediately terminate, subject to the terms of the LTIP.

 If Mr. Siegel's employment is terminated by Mr. Siegel for Good Reason or by us without Cause or upon expiration of the term following our delivery of a notice of non-renewal, and in each case, within 90 days following such termination, a Change of Control occurs, then Mr. Siegel will be entitled to receive a payment equal to the excess of the base salary severance payments that would have been due to him had he been terminated within two years following a Change of Control, less the amount of base salary severance payments already paid to him.
-Additionally, in the event that termination is on account of our delivery of a notice of non-renewal, Mr. Siegel will be entitled to receive two times the D. Siegel Target Bonus, payable within 60 days following the Change of Control.
+Additionally, in the event that such termination is on account of our delivery of a notice of non-renewal, Mr. Siegel will be entitled to receive two times the D. Siegel Target Bonus, payable within 60 days following the Change of Control.

-If all or any portion of the payments and benefits would constitute a "parachute payment" within the meaning of Section 280G of the Code (or a similar or successor provision), we will reduce such payments to the extent necessary so that (i) no portion thereof will be subject to the excise tax imposed by Section 4999 of the Code (or a similar or successor provision) and (ii) by reason of such reduction, the net after-tax benefit to Mr. Siegel will exceed the net after-tax benefit to him if such reduction were not made.
+If all or any portion of the payments and benefits would constitute a "parachute payment" within the meaning of Section 280G of the Code (or a similar or successor provision), we will reduce such payments if, by reason of such reduction, the net after-tax benefit to Mr. Siegel will exceed the net after-tax benefit to him if such reduction were not made.